"Cattle Baron's Ball"

 The International VSA arts Festival is a four-day extravaganza held every five years in select cities around the globe such as Los Angeles, California and Brussels, Belgium.
 Once again it was Washington D.C.'s turn to host this dazzling display of creativity by artists with disabilities.
 The VSA arts Festival is a production of VSA arts, which is creating a society where people with disabilities can learn through, participate in and enjoy the arts.

 VSA arts (an affiliate of the John F. Kennedy Center in Washington, DC) is an international nonprofit organization that provides opportunities in the arts for people with disabilities.
 Founded in 1974 by Ambassador Jean Kennedy Smith, VSA arts reaches nearly 5 million people around the world through a network of affiliates in 49 states and 64 countries.

-June 3, 2014 marked 24 years since Randy began his partnership as a featured gallery artist with the Walt Disney Company.
+June 3, 2018 marked the 28th year since Randy began his partnership as a featured gallery artist with the Walt Disney Company.
 New works are constantly in development.
 A partial listing of his creations can be seen here.

 © Walt Disney Company.
 All Rights Reserved